Siamese revolution of 1932: Royalty reaction

-Before the arrival of the Musketeers' telegram, the King was aware of on going event in Bangkok.
+Before the arrival of the Musketeers' telegram, the King was aware of ongoing events in Bangkok.
 He was playing golf at the summer villa's course with the queen, two princely ministers, and some courtiers.
 When an urgent message arrived, reportedly at the eighth hole, Prince Purachatra arrived to report to the King.
 The King and the princes discussed many options, which included fleeing the country, staging a counter-coup or full surrender.
 However, the King had already decided before the telegram arrived.
 He quickly replied he was willing to remain on the throne as a constitutional monarch and that he had always favoured granting the people a constitution.
 The King wrote of his decision of refusing to fight, "I could not sit on a throne besmirched by blood."
 One point which the King did not concede was when the party sent a gunboat to carry him to Bangkok.
 He refused and travelled back to Bangkok by royal train, stating that he was not a captive of the Khana Ratsadon.